We're still riding

 I wanted to share this story as I wanted to show that even if you feel like life keeps knocking you down, you never know what amazing things could be around the corner.
 You have just got to keep pushing towards your dreams and trust that life has its own funny way of helping you get what you need.

 Judge Roly Owers from World Horse Welfare said: The winner for me was Teal Anthoney.
-Our association with horses is very much a partnership – whatever form that make take.
+Our association with horses is very much a partnership – whatever form that may take.
 Hence there are 2 key players in the form of human and equine – and Teal’s story highlighted the challenges for both – including the tragic loss of Leo.
 She has clearly battled great adversity in so many different forms and her grit and determination – and the joy of being able to borrow what sounds like the ideal mare (don’t think she’s given us her name) – makes her a worthy winner.

 More shortlisted stories...